Openhab-Nodes/website/content/en/corporate.md

 <ui-tooltip target="benchmark" maxwidth>
 <p>
-Based on a p99 50ms response time on a Raspberry PI 3B+ with the openHAB X Distribution OS 2019-05-30, 7000 simulated https connected WebThings and 7000 scheduled rules with a rule execution every 1 second.
+Based on a p99 50ms response time on a Raspberry PI 3B+ with the OHX Distribution OS 2019-05-30, 7000 simulated https connected WebThings and 7000 scheduled rules with a rule execution every 1 second.
 </p>
 <p>Perform your own benchmark with the <a href="{{< relref "/developer/coreservices" >}}#tools">Benchmark Tool</a>.
 </ui-tooltip>